vippergod123/WeatherApp/readme.md

 In this app, I'm applied 3 pattern are:

-- Repository Pattern:
+- Repository Pattern
 - Singleton Pattern
-- Factory Pattern:
+- Factory Pattern

 ### Practices